 Your cart is currently empty!

-Trinidad Pelau is a beloved one-pot rice dish with deep cultural roots, blending Spanish, Creole, African, and Indian influences.
-This hearty meal typically features brown sugar, chicken, pigeon peas, rice, vegetables, coconut milk, and an array of aromatic Caribbean herbs.
-It’s not only incredibly tasty but also stands as one of the most popular foods in Trinidad and Tobago, often enjoyed at social gatherings and family meals.
+Trinidad pelau is a beloved one-pot rice dish with Spanish, Creole, African, and Indian influences.
+It typically features brown sugar, chicken, pigeon peas, rice, vegetables, coconut milk, and Caribbean herbs.
+This flavorful meal is a staple in Trinidad and Tobago, often enjoyed at gatherings and Sunday lunches.

 What is Pelau?